pydata/pydata-sphinx-theme/docs/contributing.rst

 Adding natural language text
 ----------------------------

-All natural language text must be marked as translatable, so that it can be extracted by Gettext and translated.
+All natural language text must be marked as translatable, so that it can be extracted by Gettext and translated by humans.

 Jinja2 provides a ``trans`` block and a ``_()`` function to mark text as translatable. `Please refer to the Jinja2 documentation <https://jinja.palletsprojects.com/en/2.11.x/templates/#i18n>`__.
 Remember to `manually escape <https://jinja.palletsprojects.com/en/2.11.x/templates/#working-with-manual-escaping>`__ variables if needed.